Rachan-por/DataScience_project/README.md

 * Exploring data: showing Correlation matrix, histogram, and scatter plot
 * Splitting data: dealing with numerical and categorical features
 * model: using Linear regression and Ridge regression

+## Pytorch
+This is a folder for practice pytorch framework from creating model to deploying the model.
+* **LinearRegression:** This notebook is to try to use torch framework to create linear regression model.
+(Learn to create training loop and inference in pytorch)
+* **Classification:** This notbook consists of binary classification and multiclass classification generated using sklearn lib.
+It also creates neural network with only linear activation functions and adding some non-linear activation functions.
+In the last section, multiclass spiral dataset was created and classified with neural network.
+(Learn to create more complex model and various kind of loss function)
+* **ComputerVision:** Fashion MNIST dataset is used in this notebook.
+First, trying to use only linear and non-linear activation fucntion in neural network to create the model to classify some types of clothes.
+Then using Convolution Neural Network(CNN) classify the data and compare with other model.
+(Learn to create training loop when data must be divided into batches)